 Psychological safety – the Google verdict

 Being asked to come up with ideas in an unsupported environment can be psychologically damaging according to research from Google.
 Back in 2012, they set out to work out how teams’ function, their goal being to define how best to form a ‘perfect’ team.
 Their findings highlighted how important psychological safety within the group was – in fact it was singled out as the most important driver of team performance.
-Trust is of course a major contributor to high-performing teams – creative or otherwise.
+Trust is of course a major contributor to high-performing teams – for creative leaders or otherwise.

 It’s something that can be evaluated – Amy Edmondson of Harvard University came up with a simple way to assess the psychological safety of teams.
 Why not give it a go now (see below) and see how you score?